 - Emergency Housing for up to 60 days for single adults and 120 days for families with minor children to help people address an immediate crisis.
-Entering adult clients must pass background and Megan's Law checks, participate in case management services, which are provided through the Access Center, and are encouraged to save money.
+Entering adult clients must pass a background check, commit to saving money, and participate in case management services, which are provided through the Access Center.
 The 45-bed program can accommodate families of any size and configuration; children of any age are permitted.
-Volunteers provide substantial enrichment to the program; for example, school age children receive tutoring twice a week from School on Wheels, and volunteers and Guest Chefs purchase, prepare and serve dinner for the residents each night by utilizing over 400 volunteers a year from religious organizations, businesses, and service clubs. - Scattered Site Permanent Supportive Housing for chronically homeless families and single adults provides a permanent home with social services support to ensure housing stability.
+Volunteers provide substantial enrichment to the program; for example, school age children receive tutoring twice a week from School on Wheels, and volunteers and Guest Chefs purchase, prepare and serve dinner for the residents each night by utilizing over 800 volunteers a year from religious organizations, businesses, and service clubs. - Scattered Site Permanent Supportive Housing for chronically homeless families and single adults provides a permanent home with social services support to ensure housing stability.
 The program focuses on helping families and individuals with disabilities and histories of extended or repeated homelessness overcome the physical and emotional setbacks of homelessness.
 This program, which converted from a family transitional housing program, in 2014, encountered difficulties finding families that met the HUD criteria for chronic homelessness.
 As a result, some of the units converted to single person households.
-The program is currently serving twelve households including 15 adults and 8 children. - Next Step Permanent Supportive Housing provides a critical housing opportunity for single chronically homeless adults in recovery from alcohol or drug addiction.
-Clients in this program have completed residential rehabilitation, but need more time to establish their sobriety and repair the substantial damage done to their credit, employability and personal relationships following long-term alcohol and/or drug abuse and homelessness.
+The program is currently serving twelve households including 16 adults and 8 children. - Next Step Permanent Supportive Housing provides a critical housing opportunity for single chronically homeless adults in recovery from alcohol or drug addiction.
+Clients in this program have completed residential rehabilitation but need more time to establish their sobriety and repair the substantial damage done to their credit, employability and personal relationships following long-term alcohol and/or drug abuse and homelessness.
 As a permanent housing program, clients have the opportunity to work at their own pace to rebuild their lives, and the Organization staff provide the support and guidance to help them.
-Services include financial literacy training, recovery support groups, small grants for education, guidance on credit repair, and referrals for legal services. - Housing Now Permanent Supportive Housing for chronically homeless single adults program, a 14-unit, scattered site program provides a permanent home with social services support to ensure housing stability.
-The program focuses on helping individuals with disabilities and histories of extended or repeated homelessness overcome the physical and emotional setbacks of homelessness. - Foundation grants such as Dignity Health have enabled the Organization to continue to provide supportive housing for vulnerable, high-cost users of hospital services since the Social Innovation Fund 5-year grant ended in 2017.
-Originally known as the 10th Decile Project, Ascencia staff work with local hospitals to identify eligible patients.
-Services include assisting clients in connecting to housing and a medical home, and navigating needed health, nutrition education, assistance with daily living, financial literacy, and other services to stabilize them in permanent supportive housing and to reduce their impact on emergency services.
+Services include financial literacy training, recovery support groups, small grants for education, guidance on credit repair, and referrals for legal services. - Housing Now Permanent Supportive Housing for chronically homeless single adults. program, a 14-unit, scattered site program provides a permanent home with social services support to ensure housing stability.
+The program focuses on helping individuals with disabilities and histories of extended or repeated homelessness overcome the physical and emotional setbacks of homelessness. - H.E.L.P.
+Permanent Supportive Housing for chronically homeless families and single adults provides a permanent home with social services support to ensure housing stability.
+The program focuses on helping families and individuals with disabilities and histories of extended or repeated homelessness overcome the physical and emotional setbacks of homelessness.
+The program is currently serving 20 households including 15 single adults and five families with children.